Nabla-NTNU/nablaweb-vue/README.md

 # Installation for local dev

-In short, you'll need to install the Supabase CLI, start the supabase server, seed it, install the node packages, and start node server before you can see the local website on your machiene.
+In short, you'll need to install the Supabase CLI, start the supabase server, seed it, install the node packages, and start node server before you can see the local website on your machine.

 ### Git